stefanprodan/swarm-gcp-faas/README.md

 ### OpenFaaS setup

 [OpenFaaS](https://www.openfaas.com/) is a framework for building serverless functions with Docker which has first class support for metrics.
-Any process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.
+The GCP Cloud functions are limited to nodejs but with OpenFaaS any process can be packaged as a function.
+If you want to write functions in Go this is the perfect framework to do that, here is an example to get you started [BaseFunctions/golang](https://github.com/openfaas/faas/tree/master/sample-functions/BaseFunctions/golang).

 Deploy OpenFaaS instrumented with Weave Cloud: